-Police: 3 killed in shooting at St. Louis high school
+2 killed in St. Louis high school shooting; gunman dead

 The shooting left St. Louis Mayor Tishaura Jones shaken.

-Our children shouldnt have to experience this, Jones said at the news conference.
+Our children shouldnt have to experience this, Jones said.
 They shouldnt have to go through active shooter drills in case something happens.
 And unfortunately that happened today.

-Central Visual and Performing Arts High School is a magnet school specializing in visual art, musical art and performing art with about 400 students.
-The district website says the schools educational program is designed to create a nurturing environment where students receive a quality academic and artistic education that prepares them to compete successfully at the post-secondary level or perform competently in the world of work.
+White House press secretary Karine Jean-Pierre said additional action is needed to stop gun violence.

+Every day that the Senate fails to send an assault weapons ban to the presidents desk or waits to take another common sense actions, is a day too late for families and communities impacted by gun violence, Jean-Pierre said.

 Comments